I am lovingggg this trend 🤗 Here are some books t I am lovingggg this trend 🤗

 The Encore: The strong bond between two college friends and musicians is made more complicated when a long withheld secret is exposed, forcing them together on an unexpected journey.
 Releases in March!

-Wuthering Heights: I know the new movie isn’t going to be an exact adaptation, but I still really want to read it before seeing the movie releases later this month!
+Wuthering Heights: I know the new movie isn’t going to be an exact adaptation, but I still really want to read it before seeing the movie release later this month!

 We Love You, Bunny: The sequel to the beloved Bunny.
 I’m really looking forward to reading this one!